 Few charities offer any kind of “graduate training scheme” and those that do are highly competitive, attracting at least 100 applications for every one vacancy.
 The organisations listed below do run graduate recruitment schemes/internships, or have done so in the past, but check the websites for up-to-date information.

-- Oxfam www.oxfam.org.uk careers section is at www.oxfam.org.uk/what-we-do/about-us/working-at-oxfam sometimes run a recruitment programme for graduates.
-Oxfam also offer excellent training to students who work with them on short placements or on a regular voluntary basis.
+- Oxfam careers sometimes run a recruitment programme for graduates.
+Oxfam also offer training to students who work with them on short placements and voluntary internships or on a regular voluntary basis.

-- Cancer Research UK offers graduate opportunities in fundraising and marketing www.cancerresearchuk.org
+- Cancer Research UK offers graduate and internship opportunities in research, finance, HR, policy, fundraising and marketing.

 - The Worthwhile Graduate Scheme seeks to provide a clear career path from university into the social impact space.
-Recruit graduates into charities, social enterprises and not-for-profits Through the facilitation of meaningful work placements, support networks, training and networking events, the Worthwhile Graduate Scheme is the strongest starting point for those passionate about a social impact career.
-Graduates are placed at one of Worthwhile's partner organisations in Oxford, London, Bristol, Cambridge, Southampton or Winchester. www.worthwhile.org.uk/graduate-scheme.html
+Recruit graduates into charities, social enterprises and not-for-profits.
+Worthwhile works with small, social impactful organisations.

 Charities offering Volunteer Internships

 - Barnardo’s is the UK’s largest children’s charity.
 They offer charity internships in London and across the UK.
 They are a 12-week voluntary placement